 The bill H. 4100 aims to regulate captive wildlife in South Carolina by adding Chapter 17 to Title 50 of the South Carolina Code of Laws.
-It establishes definitions for terms related to captive wildlife, such as "captured wildlife," "wildlife educator," and "wildlife rehabilitator," and grants the South Carolina Department of Natural Resources the authority to issue permits for various activities involving captive wildlife, including rehabilitation, education, and research.
-The bill also outlines the conditions under which permits can be revoked, the penalties for violations, and the responsibilities of individuals who possess rabies vector species.
+It establishes definitions for terms related to captive wildlife, such as "wildlife educator," "wildlife exhibitor," and "nonreleaseable," and grants the South Carolina Department of Natural Resources the authority to issue permits for wildlife rehabilitation, education, exhibition, and research.
+The bill also outlines the conditions under which permits are required, the fees associated with them, and the penalties for violations, including fines and imprisonment.
+Additionally, it mandates that all captive wildlife must be registered and sets forth guidelines for the humane treatment and care of these animals.

 Statutes affected: 02/26/2025: 50-16-40, 50-11-1180